telerik/blazor-docs/components/numerictextbox/overview.md

 * `Min` - the minimum decimal value the input can take.
 Must be of the same type as the `Value`.

+* `Placeholder` - `string` - maps to the `placeholder` attribute of the HTML element.
+The placeholder will appear if the component is bound to **nullable** value type and there is no value set.

 * `Step` - the decimal value of the step with which the value changes when the arrows are used.
 Must be of the same type as the `Value`.

 * `Value` - to get/set the value of the input.